-This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an instant pot with different vegetables and spices.
-Perfect for an easy family meal, either served over rice or along with your favorite side dish.
+This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an Instant Pot with different vegetables and spices.
+Perfect for an easy family meal, either to serve over rice or along with your favorite side dish.

 If you are a fan of traditional American pot roast, you will go crazy for this Instant Pot Beef Short Rib Pot Roast — which, by the way, cooks much quicker than the classic pot roast.
 Don’t believe me?
 Check it out!

-Traditional American Pot Roast is a stew made using a roast-sized, tough cut of beef such as chuck roast, which is browned and then slow cooked in a dutch-oven pan or slow cooker until tender, along with various vegetables (potatoes, carrots, and onions).
+Traditional American Pot Roast is a stew made using a roast-sized, tough cut of beef such as chuck roast, which is browned, and then undergoes slow cooking in a dutch-oven pan or slow cooker until tender, along with various vegetables (potatoes, carrots, and onions).

-In contrast, our Beef Short Rib Pot Roast is prepared with beef short ribs browned and then cooked in an Instant Pot with a larger assortment of vegetables such as corn on the cob, potatoes, carrots, onions, and okra.
+In contrast, our Beef Short Rib Pot Roast makes use of beef short ribs that are browned and then cooked in an Instant Pot with a larger assortment of vegetables, such as corn on the cob, potatoes, carrots, onions, and okra.

 Down there, it is common to also have maxixe (maroon cucumber or West Indian gherkin) in the mix of vegetables, which we omit because it is not easily available in Texas.

-The modification is minimal.
-Back in Pernambuco the dish is served accompanied by white rice and pirão (a creamy-polenta like dish made from pot roast broth and coarse manioc flour).
+The modification is just a slight one.
+Back in Pernambuco the dish comes accompanied by white rice and pirão (a creamy-polenta like dish made from pot roast broth and coarse manioc flour).

-The spices and herbs used in our Beef Short Rib Pot Roast also differs from the American version.
+The spices and herbs that we used in our Beef Short Rib Pot Roast also differ from the American version.
 Besides salt and pepper, we used ground cumin and annatto/achiote (both available in any local supermarket in the Latin aisle, since both are also commonly used in Mexican cuisine).

 If you don’t have an Instant Pot or pressure cooker, no worries.
 You can make this in a dutch-oven pan. which will probably take a little longer to cook compared to an Instant Pot.